realvizu/QuickDiagram/README.md

 ## Feedback
 Please use the [Issue Tracker](https://github.com/realvizu/QuickDiagram/issues) to record bugs and feature requests.

-Your feedback is much appreciated and is very important to shape the future of this tool!
+**Your feedback is much appreciated and is very important to shape the future of this tool!**
-In other words: I won't put any more effort into this tool if I don't get some positive feedback :)
+In other words: I won't put any more effort into it if I don't get some positive feedback :)

 To keep informed about my hobby projects follow me on twitter [@realvizu](https://twitter.com/realvizu)